Create Workflows

 To delete the connector, select it, and then click the red x.

-7. Add an End item to the end of your flow by dragging the End item to the canvas and connecting the last step to the End Item
+8. Drag the End item to the canvas and connect the last step to the End Item

 To save a draft without making the changes available to agents or to save changes without publishing them, click Save Draft.